Leadership Adventure Semester

-The deposit must be made within 3 days of the initial online application and can be made over the phone with a credit card (plus a 2.5% bank processing fee), debit card (no processing fee), or checking account (we’ll need the account and routing number).
+The $1,000 deposit must be made within five days of the initial online application and can be made over the phone with a credit card (plus a 2.9% bank processing fee), debit card (no processing fee), or checking account (we’ll need the account and routing number).

 Step 3: Fill out a detailed application and set up a director interview.

-Once we receive the student application and $1,000 deposit, students will complete a questionnaire, two essays, and health form, and submit two references.
+Once we receive the student application and $3,000 deposit, students will complete a questionnaire and two essays and health form, and submit two professional and/or academic references.
 We will also schedule a director interview.